 Keynote Lecture:

-• (Title to be announced): Professor Dr. Her Royal Highness Princess Chulabhorn Mahidol (President, Chulabhorn Research Institute)
+• From Environmental Exposures to Disease Manifestation: The Lasting Impact of Arsenic: Professor Dr. Her Royal Highness Princess Chulabhorn Mahidol (President, Chulabhorn Research Institute)

 • One Health Innovations: Predicting and Preempting Spillover Infections: Julie L. Gerberding (Foundation for the National Institutes of Health, U.S.A.)

-• AMR Awareness (TBD): Helen W. Boucher (Tufts University School of Medicine, U.S.A.)
+• AMR in 2024: We Still Have an Awareness Problem: Helen W. Boucher (Tufts University School of Medicine, U.S.A.)

 • Drug Development and Regulatory Sciences: Turning Crises into Opportunities — A Valuable Perspective: Ram Sasisekharan (Massachusetts Institute of Technology, U.S.A.)